grafana/k6-docs/docs/sources/next/using-k6/modules.md

 }
 ```

 How do k6 extensions (Go-to-JS modules) work?
-For enhanced performance, the k6 engine is written Go and embeds a JavaScript VM ([goja](https://github.com/dop251/goja)) to execute JavaScript test code.
-Thus, you can build your modules in Go code and import them as JavaScript as usual.
+For enhanced performance, the k6 engine is written in Go and embeds a JavaScript VM ([goja](https://github.com/dop251/goja)) to execute JavaScript test code.
+That allows you to build your modules in Go code and import them as JavaScript as usual.

 To learn more about using or creating k6 extensions, refer to the [Extension documentation](https://grafana.com/docs/k6/<K6_VERSION>/extensions).